uptonking/note4yaoo/lib-collab-automerge-community.md

   - The hard parts, roughly, were deciding what the names should be and keeping track of all the network connections and file handles.
   - We used a private set intersection algorithm for deciding the list of mutual feeds to synchronize.

-- ## hypermerge used to provide a p2p gateway for automerge but was forsaken because it uses an outdated automerge version
+- ## hypermerge used to provide a p2p gateway for automerge but was forsaken(抛弃，放弃) because it uses an outdated automerge version _202308
 - https://automerge.slack.com/archives/C61RJCM9S/p1687580301244489
   - I also noticed that it had a couple shortcomings, wondering if those would be solved with the current versions of both libraries.
 - I'd be interested in seeing an automerge-repo-network-hyperswarm but I don't have any current plans to implement it.
 I'm not sure exactly how it would work but having written a few takes on it with hypermerge, I'm sure it's doable.